Gabon Votes On New Constitution Hailed By Junta As turning Point - UrduPoint

 This would eliminate toppled ruler Ali Bongo Ondimba, who is married to a Frenchwoman, and his children.

-"We have a date with history," transitional President General Brice Oligui Nguema declared on X, with a voting card in his hand.
+His replacement, transitional president Brice Oligui Nguema, declared the referendum a "great step forward" as he cast his vote at a Libreville school.

+"All Gabonese are coming to vote in a transparent fashion," the junta chief told the press, having ditched his general's uniform for a brown civilian jacket over light-wash jeans.

-Oligui has vowed to hand power back to civilians after a two-year transition but has made no secret of his desire to win a presidential election scheduled for August 2025.
+Oligui has vowed to hand power back to civilians after a two-year transition but has made no secret of his desire to win the presidential election scheduled for August 2025.

 Billboards adorned with an image of the general and urging a "yes" vote are everywhere, the Union newspaper commented on Friday, prompting it to ask: "Referendum or presidential campaign?"